gisquick/gisquick-doc/user-manual/publishing.rst

-.. _experimental-publishing:
+.. _publishing:

 =======================
-Experimental publishing
+Publishing
 =======================

-.. _experimental-preparing-project:
+.. _preparing-project:

 Preparing project
 -----------------
-Another so-called 'experimental' option how to publish project is described in this part.
 Firstly, click on ``Publish`` button which is situated next to the ``Upload`` button in the user's project page.
 It allows publishing a project directly from QGIS.
-In order to use this alternative, the QGIS plugin needs to be installed and connected.
+In order to publish a project, the QGIS plugin needs to be installed and connected.
 The required plugin is available to download for 64-bit OS (Windows, Linux, Darwin).